StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ### Show a topology query

-The component action script below will direct the StackState UI to open a new topology query:
+The component action script below will direct the Rancher Observability UI to open a new topology query:

 ```text
 def componentId = component.id.longValue()